Hilo Masonic Lodge Hall–Bishop Trust Building: Restoration

 A 1990s restoration effort rebuilt modern restrooms and added an elevator, using some original and salvaged materials.

 Howard and Mary Ann Rogers (as the Kaikodo Building, LLC) bought the building in 2001 and opened the Kaikodo restaurant in the ground floor in 2003.

 Their plans were to open an Asian art gallery on the second floor after a further remodel.
 The Rogers were former art researchers who had previously opened a gallery in New York City.

 After a struggle to be profitable, it was closed for four months and reorganized in 2005.
 Kaikodo closed in August 2007 and the building was put up for sale.

 A restaurant on the first floor was re-opened in 2009 as "Uncle Don's Ohana Grill" but closed less than a year later.

 The building is located on the northwest corner of Keawe (originally known as Bridge Street) and Waianuenue Streets in Hilo, Hawaii, (address 60 Keawe Street).

-The Kilauea lodge is one of two on the island today.
+The Kilauea lodge is one of two on the island in 2023, as it was in 2010; the other in 2023 is the Kona Lodge F. & A.M., at Kailua Kona, Hawaii.